JGSNETO/LearnCpp/README.md

 2. ostream is a general purpose output stream. cout and cerr are both examples of ostreams.
 3. ifstream is an input file stream.
 It is a special kind of an istream that reads in data from a data file.
 4. ofstream is an output file stream.
 It is a special kind of ostream that writes data out to a data file.

+  ### C++ and OO

+  - Every class object has the implicit pointer.
+Keyword 'this' associate with it.
+  - Multiple contructors: It is useful to have multiple ways to initialize an object.

+  ### Constructors:

+  - Initialize
+  - Convert
+  - Allocate
+  - Can check for correctness

+  ### Memory management

+  - new-allocator
+  - delete-deallocator
+  - Both work with a heap.
+Heap is dynamically allocated memory.

+  ### Destructor

+  - Deallocator when item goes out of scope.
+  - Syntax within class ~classname(){...}
+  - Typical use if for calling delete to deallocate to th heap.